pokt-network/poktroll/docusaurus/docs/operate/configs/relayminer_config.md

     S2 -.- RM4
 ```

-But it is not possible to have a single `RelayMiner` instance running with multiple
+TODO(#528): It is not currently possible to have a single `RelayMiner` instance
-`signing_key_name`s as this would involve more complex logic and/or configuration
+running with multiple `signing_key_name`s as this would involve more complex logic
-to determine which key to use, especially in the case of `Supplier`s that have
+and/or configuration to determine which key to use, especially in the case of
-overlapping services provided.
+`Supplier`s that have overlapping services provided.

-TL;DR A 1:N Supplier:RelayMiner is okay, but a N:1 RelayMiner:Supplier relationship
+TL;DR A 1:N Supplier:RelayMiner is possible, but a 1:N RelayMiner:Supplier relationship
-is not.
+is not until #528 is complete.

 :::